Senate of the Republic (Turkey): Elections

 After 1961, the obvious discrepancy between the percentage of the votes and the number of seats was severely criticized and before the next elections, the election system for the Senate was changed to the D'Hondt system as well on 17 April 1964.

 Another difference was in the electoral period.
 The total legislation term was six years, where 1/3 of the seats were up for election every two years (Üçtebir yenileme seçimi).
 The first election (for all 150 members) was held on 15 October 1961.
 The seats up for election were decided by casting lots for the second and third elections.

+The provinces were divided over three groups, the senators of the provinces in group A were renewed in 1968 and 1977, those in group B were renewed in 1966 and 1975 and those in group C were renewed in 1964, 1973 and 1979.

 The last election was held on 14 October 1979.